526 7th Street, RAPID CITY, SD.

 CLICK ON IMAGE TO ACCESS GOOGLE MAPS

-This anecdotal event became the pretext for me and my sister Elisabeth to launch an on-site photographic investigation.
+This anecdotal event became the pretext for us to launch an on-site photographic investigation.
 Flying to South Dakota to "investigate" a man with rifle seen on the Internet, the idea may seem weird.
 After all, what does it mean to be witness to an event on a digital platform like Google Street View?
 Is it not to give undue importance to a trivial navigation tool?
 In order to cope with the issue, we decided to make a detour via fiction.
 With Google Street View, a war- or crime-related picture had been sent out to the world: that was our conjecture for Dakotagate.

 Our tour began on July 10, 2010 at 7th Street, Rapid City, at the exact location where the Google picture had been taken.
 In minutes, we solved the riddle of the man with machine gun.
 No big surprise: a gun supermarket is next door.
 Obviously, the man is a regular customer of the store.
 A citizen who, as we were told, is exercising his constitutional right to carry a firearm...